 - A map at least as big as your notebook

 - an Exacto knife

 Print and cut out the title for the notebook.
 I put two on a page for you.

-With your glue stick apply glue to the back of the map generously.
-Glue the map to the front of the notebook with the straight edge you cut on the map flush with the spine of the notebook.
+With your glue stick, apply glue to the back of the map generously.
+Glue the map to the front of the notebook with the straight edge you cut on the map flush with the notebook’s spine.
 Rub the map well to distribute the glue.

-Flip the notebook over and using an exacto knife and a cutting mat, cut the map flush with the edge of the notebook.
-Depending on the age of your kids you may want to do this step for them.
-My 12 year olds can be trusted with an excacto knife, but double check before you let your kids use one.
+Flip the notebook over and, using an Exacto knife and a cutting mat, cut the map flush with the edge of the notebook.
+Depending on the age of your kids, you may want to do this step for them.
+My 12-year-olds can be trusted with an Exacto knife, but double-check before letting your kids use one.